gravitational/workshop/docker.md

 Press `Ctrl-C` to stop the running container.

-## A bit of Theory
+## A bit of background

 ![docker-settings](img/containers.png)

-Docker container is a set of linux processes that run isolated from the rest of the processes.
+A Docker container is a set of linux processes that run isolated from the rest of the processes.

 [chart](https://www.lucidchart.com/documents/edit/d5226f07-00b1-4a7a-ba22-59e0c2ec0b77/0)